Blog: World War One and Gold Cases

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable.
 I decided to create this blog to highlight new material.
 Here below you will find part of one of the pages that is either completely new or I have recently changed or added to significantly.

-This section is about the levy of heavy import duties followed by a complete ban on imported gold watch cases during the Great War, which stimulated the production in England of gold cases to house Swiss watch movements, a practice that continued long after the war.
+This section is about the levy of heavy import duties followed by a complete ban on imported gold watch cases during World War One, which stimulated the production in England of gold cases to house Swiss watch movements, a practice that continued long after the war.

 In December 1916 a Royal Proclamation prohibited the import into Britain of gold watches and gold watch cases for the remaining duration of the war.
 This revealed that gold cases made in Britain were being exported to Switzerland to have the movements fitted and then reimported as complete watches.